-Only 3 days more for Krishna Jayanthi, so today’s recipe is going to be traditional South Indian Special inippu/vella seedai.
-Last year for janmastami I made vella seedai for the very first time and they came out really good.
+Only 3 days more for Krishna Jayanthi, so today’s recipe is going to be traditional South Indian Special vella seedai inippu seedai using instant rice flour.
+Last year for Janmastami I made vella seedai for the very first time and they came out really good.
 This year as my MIL is with us, she suggested several tips for making vellam/jaggery seedai, also she insisted to make fresh rice flour for it.
-But this week my elder daughter started full time school, so I felt comfort with instant rice flour.
-Will try to make and post another version of seedai with homemade rice flour later!!!
+But this week my daughter started full time school and keeping me busy, so I felt comfort with instant rice flour.
+Will try to make and post an another version of seedai with homemade rice flour later!!!

 Yields :- 50 Seedais

 Instant Rice Flour – 1 Cup

 Chopped or Shredded Coconut – 1 Tbsp

 Cardamom Powder – 1 Tbsp

 Vella Seedai Inippu Seedai Method

 - In a sauce pan add 3/4 cup of water to jaggery and keep aside.